 You may also like

-After Hamas took power in June 2007, Israel and Egypt increased pressure on the Gaza Strip by closing the border crossings.
+After Hamas took power in June 2007, Israel and Egypt increased pressure on Gaza Strip by closing the border crossings.
 The import of bare necessities has since stagnated, placing Gaza’s 1.6 million inhabitants’ well-being under severe duress.

 A report issued in October 2011 by the UN Office for the Coordination of Humanitarian Affairs (OCHA) stated that the Gaza blockade by land, air and sea ‘is a denial of basic human rights in contravention of international law and amounts to collective punishment.
 It severely restricts imports and exports, as well as the movement of people in and out of Gaza, and access to agricultural land and fishing waters.